withastro/docs/src/pages/en/core-concepts/framework-components.md

 ## Nesting Framework Components

-Inside of an Astro file, component children can also be hydrated components.
-This means that you can recursively nest components from any framework.
+Inside of an Astro file, framework component children can also be hydrated components.
+This means that you can recursively nest components from any of these frameworks.

 ```astro
 // src/pages/MyAstroPage.astro